The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 • consequence of dental treatment.

-Flux Development
+Flux development

 The appearance of an inflammatory infiltrate

-In the area of \u200b\u200bthe inflammatory infiltrate, pus accumulates, consisting of cells of dead tissues.
+In the area of the inflammatory infiltrate, pus accumulates, consisting of cells of dead tissue.
 This is a dangerous condition, since the infection and purulent elements can spread to the tissues located under the jaw, or rise higher, affecting the subcutaneous layers in the eye area.

-Bloating cheeks as a result of dental treatment
+Cheek swelling as a result of dental treatment

 Possible causes of complications:

-3. Non-compliance with medical recommendations after tooth extraction.
-After the operation, it is necessary to refrain from eating hot and hard food, alcohol.
+3. Failure to follow medical recommendations after tooth extraction.
+After surgery, you must refrain from eating hot and solid foods and alcohol.
 To eliminate swelling, it is recommended to periodically apply ice to the swollen side of the cheek for about 10 minutes.

-sebaceous cyst
+Sebaceous cyst

 Inflammation of the lymph nodes